Frequently Asked Questions

 No, all applications must be made in person.

 My Passport is Full, but it hasn't expired.
 What do I do?

-You will need to apply for a replacement.
 To maintain the security of our passports, we do not insert additional blank pages into an existing passport.

 Can I have extra pages added to my Australian passport?